Anastasia-Labs/opshin-audit/catalyst_docs/milestone3/milestone3-edgecases.md

 The compiler should detect `Union`s containing only a single entry, and throw an explicit error.

-3. Dict with Union type key, can't be accessed with a Union type which has the same entries but in a different order
+3. `Dict` with `Union` type key, can't be accessed with a `Union` type which has the same entries but in a different order.

 ```python
 from opshin.prelude import *